rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/index.rst

 Building Cloud-connected Device Types
 =====================================

 Cloud-connected devices use a third-party service to accomplish device communication.
 An example of such a device is the
 Ecobee thermostat.

-When developing a device handler for a cloud connected device, you must create a service manager SmartApp that will handle authenticating with the 3rd party service, communicating with the device, and reacting to any device changes that occur.
+When developing a Device Handler for a Cloud-connected device, you must create a Service Manager SmartApp that will handle authenticating with the third-party service, communicating with the device, and reacting to any device changes that occur.

-This guide overviews the concept of the service manager/device handler architecture and also gives an example of both the service manager and device handler creation.
+This guide overviews the concept of the Service Manager/Device Handler architecture and also gives an example of both the Service Manager and Device Handler creation.

 Table of Contents: